pacificclimate/pycds/migration-verification/obs_raw-hx-tracking/README.md

 ## Verify `obs_raw_hx` ordering

 Table `obs_raw_hx` must be in the same order as `obs_raw`.
 This script checks that.
-The result of the query should be `true`.

 **After** migration:
 1. Run `history-ordering.sh`
+2. The result of the query should be `true`.

 ## Verify equality of `obs_raw` and `obs_raw_hx` contents

 Table `obs_raw_hx` must have the same contents as `obs_raw`.
 This script checks that.
-The result of the query should be `true`.

 **After** migration:
 1. Run `history-equality.sh`
+2. The result of the query should be `true`.

+## Verify history behaviour

+This script checks whether history tracking is actually working.

+**After** migration:
+1. Run `history-behaviour.sh`
+2. Query results should all be affirmative.

 ## Performance testing